mstewartgallus/mstewartgallus.github.io/_posts/2022-10-21-night-walk.md

 ***

 Downtown, I sip a cup of coffee comatose in a chain coffee shop until near midnight.
-It's very quiet and there no traffic on the street.
+It's very quiet and there's no traffic on the street.
 You can walk across the road pretty freely and there's a pleasant feeling like soft cotton in your head.

 In the dark in the bad parts of town out among the street people I start to feel a little alive.